Visiting Naturalist in the Schools

 Naturalist instructors include Montana Natural History Center staff members and seasonal teaching staff.
-All naturalist instructors have completed undergraduate study in a related topic and many of them have completed graduate degrees.
+All naturalist instructors have completed undergraduate study in a related topic, and many of them have completed graduate degrees as well.
 Instructors begin the program with prior teaching experience and a wealth of natural history knowledge and training.

 Foundations, grants, and donations support 90% of the program cost.
-Schools pay the remaining cost of $220 per classroom.
+Schools pay the remaining cost.

-Naturalists are currently teaching in 69 classrooms in the region, working with 1700 students.
-VNS is in every public school in Missoula, as well as schools in the Mission, Blackfoot, and Bitterroot valleys:
+Naturalists are currently teaching in 61 classrooms in the region, working with 1448 students.
+VNS is in most of the schools in Missoula, as well as schools in the Mission, Blackfoot, and Bitterroot valleys:

 “Thank you for letting us be real naturalists.”